weijiewang87/wei_jie_wang_bachelor_project/README.md

-# My Bachelor Project
+# Wei-Jie Wang's Bachelor Project

-This repository contains the code and resources for my Bachelor Project.
+Thank you for visiting this repository.

 ## Report